NVIDIA/TensorRT-Model-Optimizer/examples/megatron-lm/README.md

 Periodically, **acceptance length (AL)** is evaluated on MT-Bench prompts.
-You can find resumable Megatron-LM checkpoint (`/tmp/Llama-3.2-1B-Eagle3`) and a Hugging Face-Like exported checkpoiint for deploymenet (`/tmp/Llama-3.2-1B-Eagle3-Export`).
+You can find resumable Megatron-LM checkpoint (`/tmp/Llama-3.2-1B-Eagle3`) and a Hugging Face-Like exported checkpoiint for deployment (`/tmp/Llama-3.2-1B-Eagle3-Export`).

-See [ADVANVED.md](ADVANCED.md) for a multi-gpu multi-node training example for `moonshotai/Kimi-K2-Instruct`.
+See [ADVANCED.md](ADVANCED.md) for a multi-gpu multi-node training example for `moonshotai/Kimi-K2-Instruct`.

 <br>

-**⭐ Offline BF16 EAGLE3 Training:**
+## ⭐ Offline BF16 EAGLE3 Training

 Coming soon ...

 ## Learn More About Configuration

-For simplicity, we use `shell` scripts and varibles as arguments.
+For simplicity, we use `shell` scripts and variables as arguments.
 Each script has at least 1 positional argument `[pretrained_model_card]`.
 Some scripts may require more such as `[qformat]` is needed for quantization.